Services, Getting There

 Managing Agency: Bureau of Land Management

-Area Description: The Selenite Mountains wilderness proposal is located in the northern portion of the Selenite Range in the far western extent of Pershing County.
-This area is bound by Highway 447 on thewest, Jungo Road on the north, and by ranching routes on the east and south.
+Area Description: The Selenite Mountains WSA is located in the northern portion of the Selenite Range in the far western extent of Pershing County.
+This area is bound by Highway 447 on the west, Jungo Road on the north, and by ranching routes on the east and south.
 To the north of the area lies the sprawling Black Rock Desert.
-The west side is determined by remnant mining exploration efforts of U.S. Gypsum and recently abandoned Empire, Nevada.
+The west side is determined by remnant mining exploration efforts of U.S. Gypsum near Empire, Nevada.
 The small town of Gerlach, Nevada is a short distance to the north.
-The Selenite Mountains rise from 4,200 feet on the north end near the Black Rock Desert up- to 7,100 feet at Selenite Peak. .
+The Selenite Mountains WSA rise from 4,200 feet on the north end near the Black Rock Desert up to 7,100 feet on Selenite Peak itself.

 Recreation and Solitude: The Selenite Mountains proximity to Gerlach, Nevada makes this area a great recreational retreat for locals.
 Jungo Road is an often used link between Gerlach and Winnemucca, and motorized incursion is visible along the wilderness study area boundary.
 This area has been excluded from the wilderness proposal to preserve recreation interest and preserve the naturalness of the wilderness proposal.
 There is limitless opportunity for hiking and great views of sprawling desert playas and tall granite peaks all around.
 This area is on the route of the proposed National Desert Scenic Trail.
 Hunting is a popular recreational activity in the area; primarily for upland game birds and pronghorn.

-The Selenite Mountains wilderness proposal area represents outstanding opportunity for exploration by rock-hounds and fossil hunters.
+The Selenite Peak Wilderness proposal area also represents outstanding opportunity for exploration by rock-hounds and fossil hunters.

-Take Action: The proposed Selenite Mountains Wilderness is part of the seven proposed wilderness areas outlined in the Pershing County Economic Development and Conservation Act.
-Sign the petition to gain permanent protection for the Selenite Mountains!
-Read more about the campaign here.
+The proposed Selenite Peak Wilderness is part of the seven proposed wilderness areas outlined in the Pershing County Economic Development and Conservation Act.